Raychee/querify/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Raychee/querify/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Raychee/querify/blob/master/LICENSE) file for details.